Customer engagement — some businesses make it look so easy. So why are your great posts getting no likes?

 So to recap.
 It’s easier to take them through the customer journey again.
 And when they buy more, they save you money.
 You can nearly double your profits.

 How to Target Existing Customers through Facebook Ads

 Facebook advertising makes this really easy.
-And you can do it several ways to get different results.
+And you can do it in several ways to get different results.